Shap Outdoor Festival '25

 Beavers and our Freshwater Fish, Friday 16th May at 7.30pm to 9pm at The Old Courthouse, Shap

-Join us for a screening of Balancing The Scales, a new documentary from the Beaver Trust that dives into the fascinating interactions between beavers and fish.
+Join us for a screening of Balancing The Scales, a new documentary from the Beaver Trust.
+This dives into the fascinating interactions between beavers and fish.

 Managing Deer for Nature Restoration Talk, Tuesday 20th May at 7pm to 8.30pm.
 Talk at The Old Courthouse, Shap

-Learn about deer management with Jo Sheehan, Cumbria Connect’s Deer and Venison Project Manager and our plans to restore woodlands, encourage natural regeneration and provide accessible sustainable venison for the community.
+Learn about deer management with Jo Sheehan, Cumbria Connect’s Deer and Venison Project Manager.
+Hear our plans to restore woodlands, encourage natural regeneration and provide accessible sustainable venison for the community.
 Tasty venison nibbles will be provided after the talk for you to try from Moveable Feasts.
-Register online at

 Cumbrian Lichens, Wednesday 21st May at 7pm to 8.30pm, Talk at The Old Courthouse, Shap

-Join Pete Martin from the Cumbria Lichen and Bryophyte Group and learn all about what lichens are; how we think they work and how we tell them apart.
+Join Pete Martin from the Cumbria Lichen and Bryophyte Group.
+Learn all about what lichens are; how we think they work and how we tell them apart.

-We'll discover the different sorts of lichens that you can find in different sorts of wet woodland around Cumbria- and what that might tell us about the woodlands.
-Register online at
+We'll discover the different sorts of lichens that you can find in different sorts of wet woodland around Cumbria - and what that might tell us about the woodlands.

 Lichen hunting in Naddle Woods, Sunday 25th May at 10am to 12noon, The Old Courthouse, Shap